KnoxMed/policies/source/sections/21-3rd_party_policy.md

    * The list of current Partners and Subcontractors is maintained by the Aluna Privacy Officer, includes details on all provided services (along with contact information), and is recorded in [§1.4](#1.4-aluna-organizational-concepts).
    * The annual review of Partners and Subcontractors is conducted as a part of the security, compliance, and SLA review referenced below.
 8. Aluna assesses security, compliance, and SLA requirements and considerations with all Partners and Subcontractors.
 This includes annual assessment of SOC2 Reports for all Aluna infrastructure partners.
-   * Aluna leverages recurring calendar invites to assure reviews of all 3rd party services are performed annually.
-These reviews are performed by the Aluna Security Officer and Privacy Officer.
-The process for reviewing 3rd party services is outlined below:
+   *The process for reviewing 3rd party services is outlined below:
      1. The Security Officer initiates the SLA review by creating an Issue in the Aluna Quality Management System.
      2. The Security Officer, or Privacy Officer, is assigned to review the SLA and performance of 3rd parties.
 The list of current 3rd parties, including contact information, is also reviewed to assure it is up to date and complete.
      3. SLA, security, and compliance performance is documented in the Issue.